 • Several changes were made to loan repayment options, including the creation of a new standard repayment plan and a new income-based repayment plan (RAP).
 Several existing plans will be eliminated on July 1, 2028.
 For more information, please visit studentaid.gov

 Professional students may be eligible for up to $50,000 per year in Direct Unsubsidized Loans, with an aggregate limit of $200,000.
-The Department of Education will announce proposed definitions for "professional degree" programs that were previously unclear when the Big Beautiful Bill was passed into law in July 2025.
+The Department of Education will announce proposed definitions for "professional degree" programs that were previously unclear.

 • Impact Examples